How to Travel Internationally Like a Pro

 - Avoid Checking Luggage.
 If you can help it, don’t check a bag.
 If you can learn to pack smart, you can fit everything you need into an international carry-on suitcase with wheels (most airlines allow bags up to 45 linear inches in size, or measuring 9-by-14-by-22 inches).
 My second carry-on item is a backpack that carries my laptop, camera, a refillable water bottle, all of my important documents, and anything I want easy access to during and after the flight.
 For more help and inspiration on this, check out my YouTube videos: How to Never Check A Bag Again and best practices when it comes to Packing Your Personal Item.

 - Request an Emergency Exit Row.
 But do so only if you can agree to the responsibilities that entail (they’ll likely ask you for verbal confirmation of this).
-Emergency exit rows can offer much more legroom, but if reclining is important to you, make sure yours isn’t one of those exit row seats that doesn’t recline.
+Emergency exit rows can offer much more legroom, but if reclining is important to you, make sure yours isn’t one of those exit row seats that don’t recline.
 Also, you’ll likely have to store your purse or backpack in the overhead compartment.

 - Keep Carry-On Liquids Handy.
 I put all of my 3-ounce carry-on liquids in one clear bag making it easier to pull out when going through security, and easy to slip back in when you’re done.